economic malaise on the presidential menu

 Shortages of all kinds

-With three weeks to go before presidential and legislative elections in Africa’s most populous country, frustration is high among Nigerians, not only because of ongoing reforms, but also because they struggle to get hold of cash. after the introduction of new banknotes at the end of 2022.
+With three weeks to go before presidential and legislative elections in Africa’s most populous country, frustration is high among Nigerians, not only because of ongoing reforms, but also because they struggle to get hold of cash. following the introduction of new banknotes at the end of 2022.
 They are indeed already faced with fuel shortages and frequent load shedding.
 “The (Central Bank) Governor, Mr. Godwin Emefiele, has ordered depository banks to pay for the new naira notes at the counters within the daily limit of 20,000 naira (40 euros),” the spokesman said.
 Osita Nwanisobi.

 Everywhere in Nigeria, especially in the megalopolis Lagos and in the capital Abuja, many people wait for hours in front of the very few distributors issuing the new tickets.